radekstepan/react-create-project/README.md

 # {{name}}

-A bookstore starter app in React.
+An app skeleton in React.

 ## Quickstart